BackendStack21/0http/README.md

 ### 0http - sequential (default router)
 This a `0http` extended implementation of the [trouter](https://www.npmjs.com/package/trouter) router.
 Includes support for middlewares, nested routers and shortcuts for routes registration.
-As this is an iterative regular expression matching router, it tends to be slower than `find-my-way` when the number of registered routes increases; to mitigate this issue, we use an internal LRU cache to store the matching results of the previous requests, resulting on a super-fast matching process.
+As this is an iterative regular expression matching router, it tends to be slower than `find-my-way` when the number of registered routes increases; to mitigate this issue, we use an internal(optional) LRU cache to store the matching results of the previous requests, resulting on a super-fast matching process.

 Supported HTTP verbs: `GET, HEAD, PATCH, OPTIONS, CONNECT, DELETE, TRACE, POST, PUT`